A sunny harbour with shining yachts and boats, with mountains and blue skies in the background

 The old town of Monaco – Le Rocher

-Le Rocher, also known as Monaco’s old town, is the historical heart of the Principality of Monaco.
-Perched high on a rocky promontory overlooking the Mediterranean Sea, it offers a stark contrast to the glitz and glamour of Monte Carlo.
-Here, the atmosphere is slower, more intimate, and undeniably charming.
-Wandering through it’s narrow, winding streets feels like stepping back in time to the 13th century when Monaco was a fortified town dominated by the Grimaldi family.
+Le Rocher, also known as Monaco’s old town, is the historical heart of Monaco.
+Perched high on a rocky cliff overlooking the Mediterranean Sea, its very different to the glitz and glamour of Monte Carlo.
+Here, the atmosphere is slower, more charming, and a bit more ‘real’.

-The old town is filled with pastel-coloured buildings, quaint cafés, and local boutiques, all set against a backdrop of stunning sea views.
-Be sure to check out the Saint Nicholas Cathedral, and the Prince’s Palace (Palais du Prince) – there’s separate entries for each of these sites in this guide.
+The old town is filled with pastel-coloured buildings, quaint cafés, and local boutiques.
+Check out the Saint Nicholas Cathedral, and the Prince’s Palace (Palais du Prince) – there’s separate entries for each of these sites in this guide.

-We recommend visiting in the early morning or late afternoon to avoid the crowds and see the old town at it’s most serene.
-This is also a great time to take photos without the hustle and bustle of tourists.
+We recommend visiting in the early morning or late afternoon to avoid the crowds and see the old town when it’s quietest.

 It’s also a good place to get lunch – while most restaurants are aimed at tourists (and so priced accordingly), you’ll find them cheaper than in the Monte Carlo area and have more choice if you’re on a normal tourist budget.